sherifcodeur/auth-with-jwt/README.md

 # auth-with-jwt
-nodejs et express authentification with signup login and jwt
+nodejs et express complete authentification system with signup login and jwt

+with forgot password and reset password and sending verification email password

+and resetting password for user when requested

 database with mongoDB